Treasure Cay & Resort

 For things to do, you might want to check out Abaco Ceramics.
 Here you will find all sorts of lovely handcrafted items which are made on the premises.
 The shops owner Karen McIntosh has won many awards and has cliental world wide.
 It's just outside the gate.
 All in all the Resort area is a great location for day trips to Green Turtle and Guana Cays with a rental boat from one of the agencies in the area.
 See Boating Abaco, and remember the reason why you came to this part of the world - the waters and the Beaches.

-Finally the Treasure Cay Area offers some interesting exploration of Blue Holes, and the Wild Barbs, a type of horse left by the Spanish centuries ago.
-(For a tour of the latter contact Mimi Rehor 367-4805).
-The location for both can be found only a few miles from the resort near the Green Turtle Ferry dock.
+Finally the Treasure Cay Area offers some interesting exploration namely the Blue Holes, which are a short hop from the resorts front entrance and only a few miles from the Green Turtle Ferry dock.
 More "Off the Beaten Path" explorations can be found on our page of thebsame name.